Build Introduction

 Stat Priority and Tempering Affixes

-Each line of affixes is listed in order of importance, and some alternatives are given.
-The bolded affixes are the most important targets for Masterworking upgrades.
+Each line of affixes is listed in order of importance, with some alternatives given.
+The bolded affixes are the most important targets for Greater Affixes and Masterwork Critical Increases.
 Check the Tempering guide and Masterworking guide for more details about these topics.

 Max Size Temper increases are capped at 100% total.